By Kate Hunger

 Second-year occupational therapy student Carlos Herrera’s idea for an innovative interprofessional education opportunity turned into a reality this September.

 Herrera, president of the Master’s in Occupational Therapy Class of 2019 and UT System Student Advisory Council vice chair for medical and graduate students, was intrigued by the possibilities of bringing second-year OT students and second-year medical students together to learn about health professions through roleplaying.
-He proposed his idea and then worked with various stakeholders in the School of Health Professions, Department of Occupational Therapy and School of Medicine to plan the Sept.
+He proposed his idea and then worked with various stakeholders in the School of Health Professions, Department of Occupational Therapy and Long School of Medicine to plan the Sept.
 6 event that drew 250 students together for an evening of interprofessional learning.

 “I thought being in a situation where your role wasn’t completely understood would make things a little more vulnerable for everybody and put them on an even playing field,” Herrera said.